w3cping/font-anti-fingerprinting/README.md

 ## Metrics to justify shipping

-* <= 0.???% of page loads will be "broken" by the new restrictions.
+* Within each locale, <= 0.???% of page loads will be "broken" by the new restrictions.

+* <= 0.0???% of overall page loads will be "broken" by the new restrictions.

 We consider a page load "broken" if it uses a different font before and after the new restrictions, and the "after" font was selected by a generic-family name